 - Fees are £500 for academic delegates, £700 for delegates from public institutions (not academic).
 Industry delegates may submit an application and will be quoted in individual basis.

 - If you are a delegate from the University of Liverpool you can access student bursaries.
-You have to submit an application to the bursary together with your registration by the 11th April.
-Link here.
+You have to submit an application to the bursary together with your registration.
+Link to the bursary can be accessed from the registration form.

 What did our delegates have to say about this course?